SIGCOMM21-5G/artifact/MN-Power-Wild/README.md

 (Can be updated)
 # MN Power Walking Loops

 This folder contains the dataset, processing and modeling scripts for walking loops conducted using **5GTracker** and Monsoon Power Monitor at UMN.
 It covers power modeling results presented in Section 4.4 of the paper.
+All the power related tests were conducted using Samsung S20U on MN side.
+Data was collected for two carriers (Verizon and T-Mobile).

 **Run the following command to generate results.**